milesdet/holiday_homework/docs/README.md

 # Flask PWA - API Extension Task

 This task is to build a safe API that extends the [Flask PWA - Programming for the Web Task](https://github.com/TempeHS/Flask_PWA_Programming_For_The_Web_Task_Template).
 From the parent task, students will abstract the database and management to an API with key authentication.
-The PWA will then be retooled to GET request the data from the API and POST request data to to API.
+The PWA will then be retooled to GET request the data from the API and POST request data to the API.
 The PWA UI for the API will be rapidly prototyped using the [Bootstrap](https://getbootstrap.com/) frontend framework.

-The focus of the API instructions are to model how to build and test an API incrementally.
-The focus of the PWA instructions are how to use the [Bootstrap](https://getbootstrap.com/) frontend framework to prototype an enhanced UI/UX frontend rapidly use [Bootstrap](https://getbootstrap.com/) components and classes.
+The API instructions focus on modelling how to build and test an API incrementally.
+The PWA instructions focus on using the [Bootstrap](https://getbootstrap.com/) frontend framework to prototype an enhanced UI/UX frontend rapidly using [Bootstrap](https://getbootstrap.com/) components and classes.

 > [!note]
 > The template for this project has been pre-populated with assets from the Flask PWA task, including the logo, icons and .database.
 Students can migrate their own assets if they wish.